-$$\omega{nt} = \gamma_0 + \chi_i + \chi_t + \gamma_1 (suspended spindles ratio){nt} + \gamma_2 (synthetic yarn){nt} + \upsilon{nt},$$ (4) where χ_i denotes firm-specific fixed effects that capture unobserved firm-level heterogeneity, χ_i denotes year-fixed effects that control for industry-level shocks over time (for example, demand shocks), suspended spindles ratio denotes the ratio of suspended spindles that captures the effects of industrial policy, and υ{nt} denotes the error term.
+$\omega{nt} = \gamma_0 + \chi_i + \chi_t + \gamma_1 (suspended spindles ratio){nt} + \gamma_2 (synthetic yarn){nt} + \upsilon{nt}, \qquad (4)$ where $\chi_i$ denotes firm-specific fixed effects that capture unobserved firm-level heterogeneity, $\chi_i$ denotes year-fixed effects that control for industry-level shocks over time (for example, demand shocks), suspended spindles ratio denotes the ratio of suspended spindles that captures the effects of industrial policy, and $\upsilon{ni}$ denotes the error term.
 As a control variable, a synthetic yarn-material input ratio synthetic yarn was included to control for the effects of the introduction of synthetic fiber.
-The suspended spindles ratio and the synthetic yarn ratios are the same as those used in
+The suspended spindles ratio and the synthetic yarn ratios are the same as those used in Table 1.

-Table 1.

 Table 4 presents the regression results.
 Columns (1) and (2) indicate the results of the fixed-effects and random-effects models, respectively.
 The synthetic yarn-material ratio shows significantly positive coefficients, which is consistent with the anecdotal evidence discussed in Section 3.2.
 On the other hand, the suspended spindles ratio does not have a significant sign.
 Note however, that the suspended spindles ratio could be endogenous as Section 2 found that the suspension rate was different according to the number of registered spindles.
-Another regression was run in order to address the possible endogeneity of industrial policy.
-The ratio of suspended spindles is treated as an endogenous variable, while capital stock and other exogenous variables are instrumental variables (IV).22
+Another regression was run in order to address the possible endogenous variable, while capital stock and other exogenous variables are instrumental variables (IV).